What do I need to make TuneMatic products work?

 How does TuneMatic store antenna data?

-It utilizes memory locations to store pulsecounts.
+It utilizes memory locations to store pulsecounts, based on transmit frequency.

 How does TuneMatic determine how to store the memories?